AlfredJKwack/BuyMyLove-GiftLIst/README.md

    supabase login
    supabase link --project-ref YOUR_PROJECT_REF
    ```
-4. Run the SQL setup script in `supabase/schema.sql`
+4. Run the SQL setup script located at `supabase/schema.sql` in the Supabase environment.

 5. Deploy Edge Functions:
    ```bash
    ./install-edge-functions.sh
    ```
 6. Set up storage buckets as defined in the schema

+7. Add at least one user in the Supabase dashboard authentication section to enable admin access.
+The email is what matters.

 #### Edge Functions